ouspg/PrivacyAndSocialEngineering/5.Social_engineering_I/README.md

 DMARC, DKIM, and SPF are email sender authentication methods.
 Take a short look [how they work](https://www.cloudflare.com/learning/email-security/dmarc-dkim-spf/).

-> **Note**
-> Internet Service Providers (ISPs), cloud providers and VPNs often also block outgoing TCP port `25` these days to prevent email spamming.
-The port is used to relay messages from server to server.
-As a result, it is increasingly difficult to send an email from your own computer these days.

 Check the `.eml` file from the previous section.

 > vi.
 What headers are telling about DMARC, DKIM and SPF checks?

+> vii.
+Now, do you think that these checks will likely lead for previous mail to be deliver into spam rather than content on email server which has only SpamAssassin?

-Take a look for DNS TXT records of the `op.fi`, `nordea.fi`, `poppankki.fi`, `saastopankki.fi` and `s-pankki.fi`.
+Take a look for **DNS TXT** records of the `op.fi`, `nordea.fi`, `poppankki.fi`, `saastopankki.fi` and `s-pankki.fi`.

 You can do it with `drill` command, for example `drill -t <domain> TXT`.
 DMARC record lives in the `_dmarc.*` subdomain.

+> viii.
 If you attempt to spoof some of these domain owners, in which cases the messages are not delivered regardless of the content?
-(Who has configured their servers with `reject` policy?)
+(Who has configured their servers correctly (also with DKIM and SPF) with `reject` policy?)

+As the last subtask, let's take a look into a totally different email message.

+The message is [Hello.eml](Hello.eml), and is similar to the infamous Nigerian prince scenario.

+Run the message with `spamassassin` and check email headers to validate sender authenticity.

+> ix.
+Is the message deliver to spam more likely because of the content than sending entity?

+> x.
+Identify at least five different psychological manipulation techniques what have been used in the message.

+### Task 1B) Building a credential-stealing site

-Let's stop with the banking theme, and have fun with Netflix instead.
+Let's stop with the banking email theme, and have fun with Netflix instead.

-The website was missing from the phishing message.
+The website was missing from the phishing message in the previous task.

 How about we just... create one?
+How difficult it can be?

+Depending on how the site has been constructed, it could be almost too easy.
+If it does not have many dynamical elements, it can be extremely easy to generate.

+We'll use the Netflix login page as an example.
+There are many tools intended for cloning websites, but will use just wget[^16].

 ```sh
 wget -mk -nH netflix.com/fi-en/login